 The coin’s uniqueness bolsters its allure, as it is the only remaining one in the series that has the metalsmith’s initials stamped on the eagle’s chest, rather than the wing.
 Its fame is such that it even inspired a 1942 novel called The High Window.
 Yet, despite this, sightings of the actual coin are rare and details surrounding purchases are scarce.
 Records show that the coin sold for $625,000 in 1981, $2.99 million in 2005 and $7.4 million in 2011, all steep jumps from the Doubloon’s initial price of $15.
 Now, the coin has once again been put up for auction by PCAG Inc for a starting price of $15 million.

 While it’s a fair assumption that it won’t take long for the coin to find its buyer, Albanese believes the Doubloon is the likeliest coin to fetch a $100 million price tag at some point.
-In the meantime, it will look to break the record for the highest sale of a single coin ever, set by a 1794 Flowing Hair silver dollar that sold for $10 million in 2013.2020, coronavirus, debt, economy, gold, gold as investment, gold price, reopening, us dollar, us economy
+In the meantime, it will look to break the record for the highest sale of a single coin ever, set by a 1794 Flowing Hair silver dollar that sold for $10 million in 2013.2020, coronavirus, debt, economy, Featured, gold, gold as investment, gold price, reopening, us dollar, us economy